cargo-generate/cargo-generate/TEMPLATES.md

 # Available Templates

+You can find all the available templates by looking at the [cargo-generate topic](https://github.com/topics/cargo-generate) in GitHub.

+The following is a **deprecated** list of projects that haven't added the topic yet:

 - [PyO3]: Write a Python Library in Rust, [DD5HT]
 - [wasm-pack]: Write a wasm Library in Rust, [ashleygwilliams]
 - [CLI]: Write a CLI (Command Line Interface) Application in Rust, [rust-cli]